-You can transfer balances from multiple credit cards to your Capital One card to get all of your credit card debt in one place — and once you get that debt paid down, you’ll be credit-card-debt free.
+You can transfer balances from multiple credit cards to your Capital One card to get all of your credit card debt in one place—and once you get that debt paid down, you’ll be free of credit card debt.

 This has to do with what’s called a credit utilization ratio, which is the amount of credit you have available to use compared to the amount of credit you’re actually using.
 Adding a balance transfer card to your wallet increases the amount of credit you have, but it doesn’t change the amount of credit you’re using, so your credit score could go up.

 However, if you take out a balance transfer credit card, transfer a balance and then charge a bunch of new debt to your credit cards before paying that balance off, your credit utilization ratio could get worse and your credit score could go down.
 Likewise, if you never pay off your balance and keep transferring it from card to card, your credit score is unlikely to improve.

 Balance transfers, like most aspects of credit card management, are only worth it when used responsibly.
 Keep these things in mind as you decide whether to use a Capital One credit card balance transfer to pay off your credit card debt.

 Best cards for a Capital One balance transfer

 The big difference between the Quicksilver and SavorOne is how you earn rewards.
-The Quicksilver card is a flat-rate cash back card that earns an unlimited 1.5% cash back on every purchase.
-The SavorOne card is a bonus category cash back card that earns an unlimited 3% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% cash back on all other purchases.
+The Quicksilver card is a flat-rate cash back card that earns an unlimited 1.5 percent cash back on every purchase.
+The SavorOne card is a bonus category cash back card that earns an unlimited 3 percent cash back on dining and entertainment, 2 percent cash back at grocery stores and 1 percent cash back on all other purchases.

 How to do a Capital One balance transfer online